orsinium-labs/simple-tla/README.md

 + The idea is inspired by Clojure and LISP-like languages that sell the idea of keeping the language syntax to the minimum.
 While I cautious of that idea in general, it works great for TLA+ because it has very alienating syntax, and so trimming down that syntax is a good idea.
 + The target audience are people who are more engineers than mathematicians.
 I want to make TLA+ more similar to other modern programming languages, or at least less diffferent, without writing my own DSL.

+Even if you're not going to use the library in your project, it's still a good reference of how to do different things on pure TLA+.

 ## Installation

 TLA+ doesn't have a package manager.
 So, installation is a bit tricky.
 Follow instruction from [CommunityModules](https://github.com/tlaplus/CommunityModules): [How to use it](https://github.com/tlaplus/CommunityModules#how-to-use-it).